 $4.415 million for the cost of the purchase of the building and $3.5 million for the full renovation of the facility

-Amongst the vast amount of Tibetans residing in the United States, New York is home to the largest amount of Tibetans living in America.
-Thus, over the past several years, members of the Tibetan community of New York and New Jersey have been working endlessly towards achieving our dream of establishing a community center of our own.
-This has been a long time goal of the Tibetan community of New York and New Jersey as our population will only continue to increase and the community center can serve as a backbone and/or a support system for all Tibetans.
-Having a community center of our own enables us to conquer many more, if any, obstacles while it also serves as a sanctuary where all individuals can unite as one and learn from one another.
+New York is home to the largest number of Tibetans living in America.
+Over the past several years, members of the Tibetan community of New York and New Jersey have worked endlessly towards achieving our dream of establishing a community center we can call home.
+This has been a long time goal of the Tibetan community of New York and New Jersey as new members continue to enroll as part of the organization and the community.
+Our community center, also known as Phuntsok Deshe serves as the backbone and a support system for all Tibetans.
+Having a community center of our own enables us to achieve our long term goal of seeing a free Tibet, it also serves as a sanctuary where all individuals can unite as one and learn from one another.

-With the kind and generous contributions from various sponsors such as the Office of His Holiness the Dalai Lama, past and present executive members of the Tibetan Community of New York and New Jersey, and our diligent friends, we were able to purchase the building for our New York and New Jersey Tibetan American Center (Phuntsok Deshi Tibetan Community Hall) located at 32-01 57th St. Woodside, N.Y., 11377 on October 2012 for $4.4 million.
+With generous contributions from various sponsors such as the Office of His Holiness the Dalai Lama, past and present executive members of the Tibetan Community of New York and New Jersey, and our friends, we were able to purchase the building, located at 57-12 32nd Avenue Woodside, N.Y., 11377 on October 2012 for $4.4 million.
 The building had no major violations at the time of the purchase and was previously used as a sewing factory with its 14,000 square feet area also serving as a warehouse/storage facility.

 The Tibetan Community of New York and New Jersey was able to raise about $1 million with the kind contribution of $500,000 from the Dalai Lama Trust fund.
 We were also fortunate to receive help from one of our major donors, Kevin Toner and his wife Youdon Dhonden la, who initially donated $500,000 during the purchase of the property and another $500,000 for the renovation project.
 With a loan balance of $1.3 million from Chase Bank and an estimate cost of $4 million for the on going renovation project, the Tibetan Community of New York and New Jersey is in dire need of about $500,000 in addition to its loan of $3.5 million from M & T Bank in order to complete our project and fulfill our dream of having our own community center.